bkshaull/stat250_assign2/README.md

 stat250_assign2
 ===============
-This code uses the number of cores of the computer in parallel to compute the mean, standard deviation and median.
-This only works through 2007 and will need to be modified to include the years after the change in format.
+The first method uses the number of cores of the computer in parallel to compute the mean, standard deviation and median.
+The second method uses the AirlineDelays package to call C in R and uses threads to process files to compute the mean, median and standard deviation.